Michael H. Park: Federal judicial service

 On October 10, 2018, President Donald Trump announced his intent to nominate Park to serve as a United States Circuit Judge of the United States Court of Appeals for the Second Circuit.
 Park became the second Asian Pacific American and the first Korean American to serve on the Second Circuit.
 On November 13, 2018, his nomination was sent to the Senate.
 President Trump nominated Park to the seat vacated by Judge Gerard E. Lynch, who took senior status on September 5, 2016.

-Park was on a list the Trump White House sent to Schumer and Gillibrand in July that included three other names for the US Court of Appeals for the Second Circuit, where there were two vacancies: The other names were US District Judge Richard Sullivan; Matthew McGill, a partner at the law firm Gibson, Dunn & Crutcher in Washington and Nicholas Quinn Rosenkranz, a professor at Georgetown University Law Center.
+Park was on a list the Trump White House sent to New York Senators Chuck Schumer and Kirsten Gillibrand in July that included three other names for the Second Circuit, where there were two vacancies - the other names were then-United States District Judge Richard J. Sullivan; Matthew McGill, a partner at the law firm Gibson Dunn in Washington, D.C. and Nicholas Quinn Rosenkranz, a professor at Georgetown University Law Center.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Park for a federal judgeship.
-His nomination was sent to the Senate later that day On February 13, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
+His nomination was sent to the Senate later that day On February 13, 2019, a hearing on Park's nomination was held before the Senate Judiciary Committee.

-Park's nomination was objected to by the two Democratic Senators from his home state, who refused to return a "blue slip" for his nomination.
-On March 7, 2019, his nomination was reported out of committee by a party-line 12–10 vote.
-On May 8, 2019, the U.S. Senate voted to invoke cloture on his nomination by a vote of 51–43.
-On May 9, 2019, his nomination was confirmed by a vote of 52–41.
+Schumer and Gillibrand, the two Democratic Senators from Park's home state, refused to return blue slips for his nomination.
+Despite this, on March 7, 2019, the committee proceeded with the nomination and reported out it by a party-line 12–10 vote.

+On May 8, 2019, the U.S. Senate invoked Cloture on his nomination by a vote of 51–43.

+On May 9, 2019, Park's nomination was confirmed by a vote of 52–41.

 He received his judicial commission on May 13, 2019.